cylc/cylc-admin/docs/practices-prompts.md

     thoroughness, e.g. 'sanity check', 'functionality', 'good enough' (where it is not clear exactly what is needed e.g. UI elements)?
   - iii. could we make use of joint e.g. pair reviews to maximise knowledge sharing?
-Would that consititute one or multiple (e.g. for pairs two) GitHub reviews?
+Would that constitute one or multiple (e.g. for pairs two) GitHub reviews?